Updated 14 May 2021.

 A post is used for blogs and portfolios because they will automatically place the newest content at the top of the website.
 You can add different pages to your website and post to those pages so that it doesn’t clutter the home page.
 Adding a new post should look something like this.

-You can add a title for the post, change the formatting, insert page elements such as blocks, and paste photos.
-Even use of shortcode which I will explain in a separate paragraph.
+You can add a title for the post, change the formatting, insert page elements such as blocks, paste photos, and even use shortcode which I will explain in a separate paragraph.
 While you are making a post or page you can save it as a Draft and come back to it later or Preview it to see what the final product would look like on the page.
+On the portfolio tab, you can organize all of your posts by category, as well as see relevant information regarding your posts such as the date of the last update, recent changes, etc.

 The same option will come up for pages when you want to post a new page except for the categories and tag lines.